mitguchin/burgers_1D_main/README.md

 Neural Network Architecture

 - Structure: A Multi-Layer Perceptron(MLP) with 2 inputs ($x,t$) and 1 output ($u$)
 - Depth: 5 hidden layers with 20~30 neurons each.
-- ctivation: Tanh(Hyperbolic Tangent) was choosen to ensure smooth higher-order derivatives,which is critical for calculating the Laplacian
+- Activation: Tanh(Hyperbolic Tangent) was choosen to ensure smooth higher-order derivatives,which is critical for calculating the Laplacian
 ($\frac{\partial^2 u} {\partial x^2}$) in the PDE loss.

 * Physics-Informed Training(Autograd)